What is Variable Costing Income Statement?

 Hence, we found that net operating income with variable costing income principle.

-- Normal income statement has gross margin whereas variable costing income statements have contribution margin.
+1. The Normal income statement has a gross margin, whereas variable costing income statements have a contribution margin.

-- In variable costing income statements, all variable selling and administrative expenses are grouped with variable productions cost and this is a part of contribution margin.
+2. In variable costing income statements, all variable selling and administrative expenses are a group with variable production costs.
+It is a part of the contribution margin.

-- All fixed production costs are aggregated lower in a statement, after the contribution margin in variable costing income statements.
+3. All fixed production costs aggregate lower in a statement after the contribution margin in variable costing income statements.

-The key difference between gross margin and contribution margin is that in gross margin fixed production costs are included in the cost of goods, whereas in contribution margin fixed production costs are not included in the same calculation.
-This means that variable costing income statements is shorted based on the variability of the underlying cost information, rather than by functional areas or expenses categories that are found in a typical income statement.
+The key difference between gross margin and contribution margin is that in gross margin, fixed production costs are included in the cost of goods.
+Whereas in contribution margin, fixed production costs do not include in the same calculation.
+This means that variable costing income statements are sorted based on the variability of the underlying cost information rather than by functional areas or expenses categories found in a typical income statement.

-- Through variable cost income statements companies one necessary income for cost volume profit (CVP) analysis.
-This data cannot be extracted from traditional methods.
+• Companies get the necessary income for cost volume profit (CVP) analysis.
+Management cannot extract this data from traditional methods.

-- The net operating income figure is close to the flow of cash.
-It is useful for business which faces problem in cash flow.
+• The net operating income figure is close to the flow of cash.
+It is useful for businesses that face problems in cash flow.

-- Other method changes with a change in inventory level, period etc. Sometimes sales and income move in the opposite direction but this does not happen in variable cost method.
+• Other methods change with a change in inventory level, period, etc. Sometimes sales and income move in the opposite direction, but this does not happen in the variable cost method.

-- The variable cost income statement is not as per standard of GAAP (Generally accepted accounting principle).
+• The variable cost income statement is not per the GAAP standard (Generally accepted accounting principle).

-Variable cost income statement help companies in various analyses like cost volume profit, to prepare flexible budgets for better variance analysis and help in decision making to accept or reject special orders.
+Variable cost-income statements help companies in various analyses like cost volume profit, prepare flexible budgets for better variance analysis and help in decision making to accept or reject special orders.